 The Department is aware that some countries have put in place procedures relating to the travel of individuals from or who have traveled through the affected countries, including complete travel bans.
 Changes to existing procedures may occur with little or no notice.
 Please consult your airline or the embassy of your destination country for additional information.

-We strongly recommend that U.S. citizens traveling or residing abroad enroll in the Department of State’sSmart Traveler Enrollment Program (STEP).
-STEP enrollment allows you to receive the Department’s safety and security updates, and makes it easier for the nearest U.S. embassy or U.S. consulate to contact you in an emergency.
+- Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
 If you do not have Internet access, enroll directly with the nearest U.S. embassy or consulate.

 - Current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free from within the United States and Canada, or 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-Follow us onTwitterand on Facebook.

 Return to top of page